Lower back strength plays a central role in sports performance, allowing us to produce and maintain an athletic posture by stabilizing the spine.

-Anatomically speaking, the muscles in the lower back are larger and more dense in comparison to the muscles in abdomen and are designed to take on more of the responsibility in terms of keeping the spine stable and upright.
+Anatomically speaking, the muscles in the lower back are larger and denser in comparison to the muscles in the abdomen and are designed to take on more of the responsibility in terms of keeping the spine stable and upright.

 In the long run, the stress placed on weak muscles in the lower back can lead to inflammation, pain and reduced mobility, which all negatively impact both performance and overall health.

 Core exercises are commonly featured in the training programs of many different athletic populations.
 Athletes and trainers alike rely on core exercises to increase endurance and strength in the torso muscles.

 For athletes, the primary goal of core training is to increase stability and stiffness in the spine through the application of exercises that activate the musculature of the trunk.

 While abdominal exercises should certainly have a place in your arsenal, exercises that engage the lower back are just as important if you’re looking to increase support and stiffness in the lumbar spine.
 Furthermore building up strength and endurance in the lower back can help to reduce back pain and increase mobility.

 So what type of lower back exercises should you be doing as an athlete?

 Eric Hammer is a leader in performance training at Baptist Health and is also former collegiate sports and performance coach.
 According to Eric, both isometric and dynamic exercises can help to improve strength and endurance in the lower back.
 The types of exercises you chose to incorporate into your program, however, will ultimately depend on your training goals and the particular demands of your sport.

 Isometric holds can be an effective means of improving stability and stiffness in the lower back.
 These type of exercises require the individual to hold their body in a specific position for a set amount of time.
 The back extension and plank have been proven effective in activating the muscles in the lower back while also minimizing the load placed on the spine.